SirToffski/WireGuard-Ligase/README.md

 ## Installing Wireguard

-The script has an ability to detect and install Wireguard of the following distributins:
+The script has an ability to detect and install Wireguard of the following distributions:
 * Arch Linux
 * CentOS
 * Debian